christhekeele/git-fork/README.md

 $ sudo make install
 ```

-By default, git-fork will be installed in /usr/local.
+By default, `git-fork` will be installed in `/usr/local`.
 To change the prefix where git-fork will be installed, simply specify it explicitly, using:

 ``` bash
 $ sudo make prefix=$HOME install